PanGalacticTech/project_template/[1]requirements_capture.md

 ## [1.3]Example Requirements Capture - [ISOpower]

 > HL.1.
-DC/DC converters must be able to provide continuous current draw of 6.7A at 12V ~(80W) for motor power.                   <br>
+DC/DC converters must be able to provide continuous current draw of 6.7A at 12V ~(80W) for motor power, from supplied 24v input.                   <br>
 > HL.2.
-DC/DC converters must be able to provide peak current draw of 12A at 12V ~(144W)? for motor power in case of stall condition.[^2]  <br>
+DC/DC converters must be able to provide peak current draw of 12A at 12V ~(144W) for motor power, from supplied 24v input, in case of stall condition.    <br>
 > HL.3.
-USB power must be able to provide total of 12.5A @ 5v ~(62.5W).                                 <br>
+USB power must be able to provide total of 12.5A @ 5v ~(62.5W), from supplied 24v input.                                  <br>
 > HL.4.
 Each USB channel will have the ability to remotely disable and re-enable power.                                      <br>
 > HL.5.
 Voltage & Current sensing will be available on the 12v Bus   <br>
 > HL.6.
-Voltage & Current sensing will be available on the 5v Bus   <br>
+Current sensing will be available on the 5v Bus   <br>
 > HL.7.
 Board must have push-fit or bayonet connectors only. <br>
 > HL.8.
 Power Board will have 5 * 12v outputs from 12v Bus. <br>
 > HL.9.
 Power Board will have 5 * 5v outputs from 5v Bus. <br>
 > HL.10.
 Power board will be protected from reversed supply voltages <br>
 > HL.11.
-Power Board will be protected from over-current conditions <br>
+Power Board will be protected from over-current conditions<br>
 > HL.12.
-Power Board must have same screwholes as version 1 to aid in assembly <br>
+PCB must have same footprint & mounting screwholes as V1, to aid in assembly <br>